laurastarratt/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	In the disposition field of the basic information sub-record, describe the disposition of each portion; provide a brief description of the material and the title of the collection to which it is being added
 *	Add or update the status of the acquisition in the [Acquisitions & Accessioning Airtable base](<https://airtable.com/shrCBB24THckYDtOa> "https://airtable.com/shrCBB24THckYDtOa")
 *	Add the location of the material to the Pending tab in the [Master Shelf List](<https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=ULnYUi> "https://emory.sharepoint.com/:x:/r/sites/BoxDeletedUsers14/Shared%20Documents/aczebla_emory_edu/MARBL_Master%20SHELF%20LIST/Master%20shelf%20list.xls?d=w5e47b298820e4ed493f614b98b20e8c1&csf=1&web=1&e=ULnYUi").
+*	If materials are fully digital and recieved on hard drive or via file transfer, Accessioning Archivist will include the Digital Archivist who will facilitate transfer via LIBSAFE Go or other mechanism if necessary and verifiy the content is complete and correct.

 **At the time of accessioning, staff will:**